Thus Spoke Zarathustra: First part

 The book begins with a prologue that sets up many of the themes that will be explored throughout the work.
 Zarathustra is introduced as a hermit who has lived ten years on a mountain with his two companions, an eagle and a serpent.
-One morning – inspired by the sun, which is happy only when it shines upon others – Zarathustra decides to return to the world and share his wisdom.
-Upon descending the mountain, he encounters a saint living in a forest, who spends his days praising God.
-Zarathustra marvels that the saint has not yet heard that "God is dead".
+One morning – inspired by the sun, which he describes as happy only when it shines upon others – Zarathustra returns to his human community to share his wisdom.
+Upon descending the mountain, he encounters an old holy man living in the forest, who spends his days praising God.
+Zarathustra marvels that the man has not yet heard that "God is dead".

-Arriving at the nearest town, Zarathustra addresses a crowd which has gathered to watch a tightrope walker.
+Arriving at the nearest town, Zarathustra addresses a crowd that has gathered to watch a tightrope walker.
 He tells them that mankind's goal must be to create something superior to itself – a new type of human, the Übermensch.
 All men, he says, must be prepared to will their own destruction in order to bring the Übermensch into being.
-The crowd greets this speech with scorn and mockery, and meanwhile the tightrope show begins.
+The crowd greets this speech with scorn and mockery, and the tightrope show begins, high above the audience.
 When the rope-dancer is halfway across, a clown comes up behind him, urging him to get out of the way.
-The clown then leaps over the rope-dancer, causing the latter to fall to his death.
-The crowd scatters; Zarathustra takes the corpse of the rope-dancer on his shoulders, carries it into the forest, and lays it in a hollow tree.
+The clown then leaps over the rope-dancer, causing the latter to lose balance and plummet to the ground.
+The crowd scatters, but Zarathustra stays with the fatally injured tightrope performer and implies that he admires him for having chosen such a dangerous livelihood.
+Zarathustra later takes the corpse of the rope-dancer on his shoulders into the forest and lays it in a hollow tree.
 He decides that from this point on, he will no longer attempt to speak to the masses, but only to a few chosen disciples.

 There follows a series of discourses in which Zarathustra overturns many of the precepts of Christian morality.
 He gathers a group of disciples, but ultimately abandons them, saying that he will not return until they have disowned him.